siddhartha-gadgil/LeanAide/resources/ProofJsonShorter.md

   * Additional fields:
     * **Statement**: the remark or comment.

 Rewrite the following theorem and proof into `ProofJSON` format.
 Note that the proof may not be complete and may have some errors, which you should note in the appropriate fields.
+Output JSON only.
 The theorem and proof are as follows: